-But cannibals in mythology, unrestrained by reality, are often a whole new level of disturbing.
-These cannibalistic creatures are sometimes actual humans, and, other times, they walk the line between human and spirit.
-Always though, they share a hunger for human flesh - or, at the very least, the desire to feed someone else human flesh, which can be even creepier.
-And sometimes these cannibal myths can lead to real life cannibalism, and that can be the creepiest of all.
+Cannibals in mythology, unrestrained by reality, are often more disturbing than those in real life.
+Sometimes, they take the form of humans, and other times, they walk the line between human and creature.
+No matter what form they come in, they share a hunger for human flesh, or the desire to feed someone else human flesh.
+Sometimes, these cannibal myths can even lead to real-life cannibalism.

-Cronus, Who Ate (And Vomited Up) His Own Children
+Cronus, Who Ate (And Regurgitated) His Own Children

-What’s worse than cannibalism?
-Cannibalism with regurgitation, perhaps?
-Cronus, the god of time, was the father of Olympians Hestia, Demeter, Hera, Hades, Poseidon, and Zeus.
-Fearing that his children would ruin him like he did his father, he decided to eat them as soon as they were born.
-By the time Zeus (the youngest) finally arrived, the children’s mother, Rhea, was sick of this and fed her husband a stone instead.
-And the craziest thing is, that trick worked.
-Zeus was able to grow up and later convinced his father to vomit the other children back to life.
-Talk about awkward holiday dinners.
+Cronus, the god of time in ancient Greek mythology, was the father of Olympians Hestia, Demeter, Hera, Hades, Poseidon, and Zeus.
+Fearing that his children would ruin him like he did his father, he decided to devour them as soon as they were born.
+By the time Zeus (the youngest) finally arrived, the children’s mother, Rhea, was fed up and fed her husband a stone instead.
+Her trick was successful.
+Zeus grew up and later convinced his father to regurgitate the other children back to life.

-Khakhua-Kumu, Male Witches Who Must Be Eaten As Their Punishment
+Khakhua-Kumu, Male Witches Who Are Consumed As Their Punishment

 Erysichthon, Who Got So Hungry He Ate Himself

-Erysichthon is a unique sort of cannibal, famous for devouring the most shocking of victims - himself.
-In Greek mythology, Erysichthon, also sometimes called Aethon, cut down a huge oak in Demeter’s forest and killed a nymph, who cursed him as she died.
-To add to his woes, Demeter placed the spirit of insatiable hunger, Limos, in his stomach, which meant that the more he hate, the hungrier he got.
-Eventually, driven mad by his hunger, he ate himself - a prospect that is definitely a new level of terrifying.
+Erysichthon is a unique sort of cannibal, famous for devouring the most shocking of target - himself.
+In Greek mythology, Erysichthon, also sometimes called Aethon, cut down trees in a sacred forest belonging to the goddess Demeter in order to build himself a feast hall.
+As punishment, Demeter placed the spirit of insatiable hunger, Limos, in his stomach, which meant that the more he ate, the hungrier he got.
+Driven by intense hunger, Erysichthon sold all of his possessions, including his own daughter, to acquire food.